The Far-Distant Oxus: Ransome and Cape

 The story follows the model of the books of Arthur Ransome, describing the school holiday adventures of children of active, adventurous families, centred on outdoor activity and a vivid landscape soaked in imagination.
 Ransome had boats and Windermere, The Far-Distant Oxus ponies and the moors.

 Whitlock sent the manuscript to Ransome in March 1937; he in turn brought it to his publisher Jonathan Cape, saying that he had "the best children's book of 1937" for him.
 Cape published the book in the Swallows and Amazons format and persuaded Ransome to write an introduction.

 The Ransome introduction provides details of the way the authors wrote the book as they were still students at boarding school.
 The introduction also references early letters between Whitlock and Ransome and also Bridget Bodley, later Lady Bridget Faulks.

-The book and its sequels use what has been termed, the 'Ransome method of geography.'
+The book and its sequels use what has been termed the 'Ransome method of geography.'
 That is, using real places but often set in different locations on their Exmoor map.
 For instance, the central location of Cloud Farm appears correct but associated locations close by may be found some distance away.
 This is a feature of Ransome's earlier works.

 Success

 The book, illustrated by Whitlock, was successful; contemporary reviewers were impressed and critics today remain positive.
 The Cambridge Guide to Children's Books comments that it is "as absorbing as Ransome at his best".
 The two authors followed it with sequels Escape to Persia (1938), and The Oxus in Summer (1939).
 They wrote an unrelated book called Crowns (1947).

 Fidra Books reissued the novel in August 2008.

 Seven Stories, The National Centre for Children's Books in Newcastle upon Tyne now houses the Pamela Whitlock Archive.
-It contains the authors original art work for the books as well as correspondence between herself and Arthur Ransome, and letters to her husband, John Bell, immediately after Pamela had passed away.
+It contains the author's original art work for the books as well as correspondence between herself and Arthur Ransome, and letters to her husband, John Bell, immediately after Pamela had died.